 In Kinosaki Onsen, we place the highest priority on the health and safety of our guests, employees, and local residents.

 In order to prevent the novel coronavirus (COVID-19), we have created guidelines for the entire hot spring town.
 As a result, we are raising awareness and are fully committed to implementing safety measures regarding infectious disease prevention at all facilities in the Kinosaki area, such as inns/ryokan, restaurants, public onsen, and souvenir shops.

-These guidelines have been prepared under the supervision of experts.
+Guidelines for guests and staff have been prepared under the supervision of experts.
 We also comply with global standards by referring to the guidelines of globally expanded hotel chains (Hilton, Hyatt, Marriott) and the American Hotel and Lodging Association (AHLA).
-In addition to these referred guidelines, Kinosaki Onsen original items were devised and added:
+In addition, Kinosaki Onsen original items were devised and added:

 ・Cleaning the yukata (traditional relaxation wear) and geta

 ・Checking the congestion in the public baths online

 ・Wear masks indoors and in outside crowded settings

 ・Sanitize hands regularly

 ・Refrain from speaking on public transport